Head to Head Comparison: Origin Materials (ORGN) and Its Peers

-Origin Materials (NASDAQ:ORGN – Get Rating) is one of 42 public companies in the “Industrial organic chemicals” industry, but how does it compare to its rivals?
-We will compare Origin Materials to similar companies based on the strength of its valuation, dividends, earnings, analyst recommendations, institutional ownership, profitability and risk.
+Origin Materials (NASDAQ:ORGN – Get Rating) is one of 42 public companies in the “Industrial organic chemicals” industry, but how does it contrast to its rivals?
+We will compare Origin Materials to similar businesses based on the strength of its analyst recommendations, valuation, dividends, institutional ownership, risk, earnings and profitability.

-35.2% of Origin Materials shares are owned by institutional investors.
-Comparatively, 47.2% of shares of all “Industrial organic chemicals” companies are owned by institutional investors.
-25.2% of Origin Materials shares are owned by company insiders.
-Comparatively, 10.6% of shares of all “Industrial organic chemicals” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

-This table compares Origin Materials and its rivals gross revenue, earnings per share and valuation.

-This is a summary of current ratings and recommmendations for Origin Materials and its rivals, as provided by MarketBeat.com.
+This is a summary of recent ratings for Origin Materials and its rivals, as provided by MarketBeat.com.

 |Sell Ratings